paulchen180616/QuanAgent/README.md

 Extensive RAG capabilities that cover everything from document ingestion to retrieval, with out-of-box support for text extraction from PDFs, PPTs, and other common document formats.

 **5. Agent capabilities**:
 You can define agents based on LLM Function Calling or ReAct, and add pre-built or custom tools for the agent.
-Dify provides 50+ built-in tools for AI agents, such as Google Search, DALL·E, Stable Diffusion and WolframAlpha.
+The platform provides 50+ built-in tools for AI agents, such as Google Search, DALL·E, Stable Diffusion and WolframAlpha.

 **6. LLMOps**:
 Monitor and analyze application logs and performance over time.
 You could continuously improve prompts, datasets, and models based on production data and annotations.

 **7. Backend-as-a-Service**:
-All of Dify's offerings come with corresponding APIs, so you could effortlessly integrate Dify into your own business logic.
+All offerings come with corresponding APIs, so you could effortlessly integrate QuanAgent into your own business logic.

-## Using Dify
+## Using QuanAgent

-- **Cloud <br/>**
-  We host a [Dify Cloud](https://dify.ai) service for anyone to try with zero setup.
-It provides all the capabilities of the self-deployed version, and includes 200 free GPT-4 calls in the sandbox plan.

-- **Self-hosting Dify Community Edition<br/>**
+- **Self-hosting QuanAgent<br/>**
-  Quickly get Dify running in your environment with this [starter guide](#quick-start).
+  Quickly get QuanAgent running in your environment with this [starter guide](#quick-start).
-  Use our [documentation](https://docs.dify.ai) for further references and more in-depth instructions.
+  Use the [Dify documentation](https://docs.dify.ai) for further references and more in-depth instructions, as QuanAgent is based on Dify.

-- **Dify for enterprise / organizations<br/>**
-  We provide additional enterprise-centric features.
-[Send us an email](mailto:business@dify.ai?subject=%5BGitHub%5DBusiness%20License%20Inquiry) to discuss your enterprise needs. <br/>

-  > For startups and small businesses using AWS, check out [Dify Premium on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one click.
-It's an affordable AMI offering with the option to create apps with custom logo and branding.
+- **About Dify<br/>**
+  QuanAgent is a fork of [Dify](https://github.com/langgenius/dify), an excellent open-source LLM application platform.
+For the original Dify Cloud service and enterprise features, please visit [dify.ai](https://dify.ai).

 ## Staying ahead

-Star Dify on GitHub and be instantly notified of new releases.
+Star QuanAgent on GitHub and be instantly notified of new releases.
+Also consider starring the original [Dify project](https://github.com/langgenius/dify) to support the upstream development.

 ![star-us](https://github.com/langgenius/dify/assets/13230914/b823edc1-6388-4e25-ad45-2f6b187adbb4)